Sharkestcoin-Project/SharkestCoin/README.md

 http://www.sharkestcoin.org

 Copyright (c) 2009-2014 Bitcoin Developers
-Copyright (c) 2011-2014 Sharkestcoin Developers
+Copyright (c) 2019-2021 Sharkestcoin Developers

 What is Sharkestcoin?
 ----------------

 Sharkestcoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
- - 2.5 minute block targets
+ - 2 minute block targets
  - subsidy halves in 840k blocks (~4 years)
- - ~84 million total coins
+ - ~1.5 billion total coins

 The rest is the same as Bitcoin.
- - 50 coins per block
+ - 250 coins per block
  - 2016 blocks to retarget difficulty

 For more information, as well as an immediately useable, binary version of